Aleksa1312/react-altcha/README.md

 ## Roadmap

-These are the functionalites that we are going to be creating in order to make our captcha work.
+These are the functionalities that we are going to be creating in order to make our captcha work.
 You can create a todo list and follow the guide below.

 Stuff to do:

 1. [Install React Altcha library.](#install-react-altcha)
 2. [Add Altcha widget to a form.](#add-altcha-widget-to-your-form)
 3. [Create project secret.](#create-project-secret)